• Skip to primary navigation

 • These truffles are naturally sweetened with monkfruit so they are sugar free

-• No need for a food process as avocados can be mashed with a fork
+• No need for a food processor as avocados can be mashed with a fork

-• They are low calorie with each truffle being around just 50 calories
+• The're low calorie with each truffle being around just 50 calories

 Ingredients